- 50g butter, softened (optional)

 Fresh unpasteurised milk quickly separates and the fat rises to the top.
 This fat layer is then…

-In a bowl, whisk together the eggs, cream, milk, vanilla extract and sugar and pour evenly over the panettone.
+In a bowl, whisk together 2 eggs, 142ml double cream, 225ml milk, 1 tsp vanilla extract and 2 tbsp caster sugar and pour evenly over the panettone.